-Why Hong Kong corporate must adapt to a new world of communication.
+Why Hong Kong corporates must adapt to a new world of communication.

 “The most frequently used and most trusted source of information on a company is its official website.”